-A Simple Guide to Selling Your Clothes (and Making Big Money) on Instagram
+A Simple Guide to Selling Your Clothes on Instagram

 2. Next, create a shopping policies post, giving it its own unique hashtag so you can refer to it in every future post.
 Think of things like shipping, when payment is required, if you are or aren’t willing to ship internationally.
 It’s also wise to include your email address so people know where to reach you should they have any questions.

 3. Pros suggest including the shipping amount in your price.
-That’s because it becomes a headache to start adding shipping costs after someones agreed to purchase from you.
+That’s because it becomes a headache to start adding shipping costs after someone has agreed to purchase from you.
 Just remember to make a note of that so your customers know exactly what they’re paying for.
 Also, consider offering a shipping bundle discount to encourage buyers to purchase multiple items.

-4. When posting items for sale, use hashtags like #shopmycloset, #instacloset, #instasale, and #clothesforsale, which will help people find your “store.”
+4. When posting items for sale, use hashtags like #shopmycloset, #instacloset, #instasale and #clothesforsale, which will help people find your “store.”

-5. Much like eBay, the go-to payment method on Instagram is Paypal, so make sure to set up an account.
-Many sellers will have shoppers leave their Paypal email address in the comments of a post to indicate that they want to buy something—it’s that simple.
-Keep in mind that Paypal takes a portion of each invoice, so factor that in when pricing your items.
+5. Much like eBay, the go-to payment method on Instagram is PayPal, so make sure to set up an account.
+Many sellers will have shoppers leave their PayPal email address in the comments of a post to indicate that they want to buy something—it’s that simple.
+Keep in mind that PayPal takes a portion of each invoice, so factor that in when pricing your items.

-6. When creating invoices, give detailed descriptions of items so buyer know exactly what they are purchasing.
+6. When creating invoices, give detailed descriptions of items so buyers know exactly what they are purchasing.
 Send the invoice within 24 hours of the sale ending.